Why Your Canadian Small Business Needs More Than a Website in 2026

 Most small business websites are digital brochures.
 They tell visitors who you are, what you do, and where to find you.
 Then they stop.
 There's no system for capturing that visitor, following up with them, building trust over time, or turning curiosity into booked revenue.

 The average small business website converts under 1% of its visitors into leads.
 That means 99 out of every 100 people who found you, considered you, and showed up — left without doing anything.
 That's not a traffic problem.
 That's a system problem.
+And it's why how your website is built matters far more than what it looks like.

-What Visitors Actually Expect in 2025
+What Visitors Actually Expect in 2026

 Customer expectations have shifted significantly in the last two years, partly accelerated by AI tools becoming mainstream.
 People now expect to: